InsomniumFerum/my-football-team-site-css-js/README.md

 # My-football-team-site-css-js

-Responsive site with cards and with basic animations.
+Responsive site with cards and with basic animations and burger button, which triggered js.

 <img src="img/project.png">